Kisangani: Culture

 The city is a centre for television productions, radio, theatre, film, multimedia and print publishing.
 Kisangani's many cultural communities have given it a distinct local culture.
 The city's waterfront allure and nightlife has attracted residents and tourists alike.
 As a Central African city, Kisangani shares many cultural characteristics with the rest of the continent.
-It has a tradition of producing African jazz, nu-rumba, African folk, rumba and ndombolo music.
+It has a tradition of producing African jazz, Congolese rumba, soukous, African folk, and ndombolo music.
 The city has also produced much talent in the fields of visual arts, theatre, music, and dance.
-Some of its better known popular culture residents include Aberti Masikini, Anne-Sylvie Mouzon, Barly Baruti, Koffi Olomide and Moreno.
+Some of its better known popular culture residents include Abeti Masikini, Anne-Sylvie Mouzon, Anzor Alem, Barly Baruti, Koffi Olomide and Moreno.
 Yet, being at the African confluence of the South and the North and West and East traditions, Kisangani has developed a unique and distinguished cultural face.
 Another distinctive characteristic of Kisangani culture life is to be found in the animation of its downtown, particularly during summer, prompted by cultural and social events, particularly festivals.
 The city's largest festival is the Cercle Boyoma Culture festival, which is the largest in the world of its kind.
 Other popular festivals include the Kisangani Jazz Festival, Kisangani Film Festival, Nuits d'Afrique and the Kisangani Fireworks Festival.